Wednesday, June 29, 2016

 Post Consumption Impression – 1.75 out of 3 mugs

-While it is not the worse root beer I have enjoyed (trying to be nice), it is far from the best. .
+Although it may not be the most exceptional root beer I have ever tasted, it is certainly not the best.

 Would I recommend this at 6.0 out of 12 mugs?

-I would not recommend this root beer to anyone who likes heavy carbonation, vanilla or caramel, as it will be to flat and flavor that are not to you liking.
-If you like a woody taste and a slight sense of high quality dirt, this may be for you.
+I would not recommend this root beer to individuals who prefer heavy carbonation, vanilla, or caramel flavors, as it may be too flat and lacking in the desired taste.
+However, if you enjoy a woody taste and a subtle hint of high-quality dirt, this root beer may suit you.

 Sunday, June 5, 2016